ShadowFlade/slider/README.md

 **minValue**. **Default** option is //TODO.

-**startPos1** determines start position of the first handle in pixels.
+**startPosLeftHandle** determines start position of the first handle in pixels.

-**startPos2** determines start position of the second handle in pixels.
+**startPosRightHandle** determines start position of the second handle in pixels.

-**startValue1** determines start position of the first handle infered from the handed value.
+**startValueLeftHandle** determines start position of the first handle infered from the handed value.

-**startValue2** determines start position of the second handle infered from the handed value.
+**startValueRightHandle** determines start position of the second handle infered from the handed value.

 > Note: **startValue** settings will overwrite **startPos** settings.
 Do not use them together to avoid confusion.